Starting from:

 Note: Intel GPUs are not supported by X-Plane 12.

-The VSKYLABS Test-Pilot: He-162 Project Introduction
+The VSKYLABS 'Test-Pilot': He-162 Project Introduction

 The VSKYLABS 'Test-Pilot': He-162 Project for X-Plane flight simulator was designed to allow a glimpse into the common practices involved in flying a 1st generation jet fighter aircraft.

-The He-162 was built mainly from Duralumin and wood, and suffered from glue integrity and stability issues which led to several crashes along its development and short operational path.
-Its engine (mainly the BMW 003 series turbojet engine) was a 1st generation axial-flow turbojet engine which had to be managed very carefully, in a quite of a narrow operational flight envelope.
-The engine tended to flame-out and suffered from various malfunctions, which lead also to aircraft losses.
+and suffered from glue integrity and stability issues, which led to several crashes during its development and short operational path.
+Its engine (mainly the BMW 003 series turbojet engine) was a 1st generation axial-flow turbojet engine that had to be managed very carefully within a quite narrow operational flight envelope.
+The engine tended to flame out and suffered from various malfunctions, which also led to aircraft losses.

-The VSKYLABS He-162 project is an experimental effort to try and replicate the various aspects involved in flying and operating the high performance yet low integrity 1st generation jet fighter He-162 aircraft.
-The project was designed to introduce some of the challenges that were existing in operating and flying such aircraft.
+The VSKYLABS He-162 project is an experimental effort to replicate the various aspects involved in flying and operating the high-performance yet low-integrity 1st generation jet fighter He-162 aircraft.

 This project is part of the VSKYLABS 'Test-Pilot' series, designed specifically for use with X-Plane cutting edge Flight Model.